Saggarwal9/Code_Foo_8/README.md

 # Code_Foo_8
 Welcome to my repository containing the responses to Code_Foo 8.

 Thank you for giving me an opportunity to apply.
-It has been really fun (and frustrating-- Thank you GEOMAGS -.- ) experience.
+It has been really fun experience
+(and frustrating-- Thank you GEOMAGS -.- ).

 I am personally happy with the quality of most of my submissions and with the fact that I managed to balance both this application and my academics simultaneously.